Update: ‘Price & Release Date’ section updated.

 One year of free DC fast charging for bZ4X owners

-Toyota announced on February 24, 2022, that American bZ4X customers would get one year of complimentary DC fast charging access through EVgo’s network.
+Toyota bZ4X customers will get one year of complimentary DC fast charging access through EVgo’s network.
 EVgo’s fast chargers are located at prime locations like grocery stores, shopping centers, and city centers.
 The facility would enable customers to charge their EVs when busy with their routine errands.
 The process is simple.
 Owners have to use the Toyota smartphone application to sign up for the free service.
-EVgo has 800 DC fast chargers in the U.S. and thousands of Level 2 chargers across 68 metropolitan areas in 35 states.
-The EVgo chargers derive energy from 100% green sources.
+EVgo has 950+ fast-charging stations spread across 35+ states in the U.S.

 90 percent range even after 10 years of use

 Toyota has put efforts to ensure that the bZ4X is durable.
 It wants to ensure that the battery pack will deliver up to 90% of its range even after ten years of use.
-Masahiko Maeda, the company’s Chief Technology Officer, has said that this is one of the highest endurance performance targets in the world.
+Masahiko Maeda has said that this is one of the highest endurance performance targets in the world.
+Maeda was Toyota Motor Corporation (TMC)’s Chief Technology Officer back then.
+Now, he is the Executive Vice President of the ‘Emerging-market Compact Car Company’ division, the CEO for Asia, and the Deputy CEO for China at TMC

 Preventing the formation of degraded materials on anode surfaces is key to extending battery life.
 Toyota is taking measures in various aspects such as pack structure, material selection, and control system to prevent the development of these degraded materials.
 Keiji Kaita, the President of Toyota’s CN Advanced Engineering Development Center, had said that the battery cost will reduce by 40% compared to the C-HR/Izoa/UX EV when it launches the bZ4X.
 So, cheaper battery replacements could be another advantage of the bZ4X.